 I. Charles Fort’s Novel:

 The short story “A Radical Corpuscle (1906)” told the tale of one white blood cell delivering a controversial speech to the others in a human body.
-The blood cell states that they were made for the larger system they live within, rather then the system being made for them.
-The members of the crowd, who can’t see the bigger picture, naturally disagree.
+The blood cell states that they were made for the larger system they live within, rather than the system being made for them.
+The members of the crowd, not seeing the bigger picture, naturally disagree.
 This is an early example of a Science Fiction story, utilizing Fort’s skeptical and curious philosophy.

 Fort was frustrated with the difficulty of making a living from the writing game and expressed to Theodore that he was no longer really interested in crafting short stories.
 He had secretly adopted Dreiser’s idea of penning a novel though, hoping it would be his key to success.
 Fort then stopped submitting stories to magazines.
 In his mind the short story writing was all just practice for his career as a novelist.